MicrosoftDocs/supply-chain-center/articles/use/proactive-supplier-collaboration.md

 ---

-title: Proactive Supplier Collaboration
+title: Proactive supplier collaboration

-description: This article provides information about Microsoft Supply Chain Center's Proactive Supplier Collaboration capability.
+description: This article provides information about Microsoft Supply Chain Center's Proactive supplier collaboration capability.
 author: algiddin
 ms.author: algiddin
 ms.reviewer: johnmichalak
 ms.service: supply-chain-center
 ms.topic: conceptual

-ms.date: 02/24/2023
+ms.date: 03/16/2023
 ms.custom: bap-template

 ---

-# Proactive Supplier Collaboration
+# Proactive supplier collaboration

-Proactive Supplier Collaboration drafts e-mails to supply chain vendors based on a user-selected topic and news article.
-If the topic is to follow-up on purchase orders, then open purchase order Ids with that vendor are included in the mail.
-Proactive Supplier Collaboration leverages generative AI to draft the e-mail and subject line.
+Proactive supplier collaboration drafts e-mails to supply chain vendors based on a user-selected topic and news article.
+If the topic is to follow-up on purchase orders, then any open purchase order Ids with that vendor are included in the mail.
+Proactive supplier collaboration uses generative AI to create the draft e-mail and subject line.

-# Prerequisites
+## Prerequisites

-You need to have the news module installed.
+To use Proactive supplier collaboration, the **News** module must be installed.
 For more information, see [News](news.md)

-# Functionality
+## Functionality

-To get started with proactive supplier collaboration, you just need to add vendors through data management in the admin center of MSCC.
+To get started with Proactive supplier collaboration, you need to add vendors using **Data management** \> **My data** in the **Admin Center** of Microsoft Supply Chain Center.

 ![A screenshot of a data ingestion area with news selected as the module and vendors as an entity that has successfully been staged and processed.](media/proactive-supplier-collaboration-data.png)

-Then, you can see news articles about your vendors in the news feed.
+After your vendors are added, you can see news articles about them in the news feed.

 ![A screenshot of a news feed with different articles.](media/proactive-supplier-collaboration-news.png)

 You can select an article to view the detail page.
 Here, you can select a partner to contact.

 ![A screenshot of the news detail page, which has a news article and a table under impact with partners, type, ID, and contact status.
 There is a button to contact partner in the top left.](media/proactive-supplier-collaboration-contact-partner.png)

 Then, select a message type for what you want to communicate.

 ![A screenshot of the news detail page with an overlay titled Contact partners with the partner name.
 It asks to select a message type with 3 options.](media/proactive-supplier-collaboration-select-message-type.png)

-Finally, you will see a draft e-mail that you can review and then select create draft to open the mail in your default mail client.
+Finally, you'll see a draft e-mail that you can review and then select create draft to open the mail in your default mail client.

 ![A screenshot of an e-mail draft overlaid on the news page.
 There is an option to give feedback in a thumbs up/down and the ability to create draft or discard.](media/proactive-supplier-collaboration-create-draft.png)

-# What are Proactive Supplier Collaboration’s capabilities?
+## What are Proactive Supplier Collaboration’s capabilities?
 Proactive Supplier Collaboration uses text-davinci-003 generative AI model to draft the e-mail.
-It leverages Azure Open AI’s Content Moderator to help validate the response, along with an NGram-based relevance filter to ensure response is on-topic.
+It uses Azure Open AI’s Content Moderator to help validate the response, along with an NGram-based relevance filter to ensure response is on-topic.

-# What is Proactive Supplier Collaboration’s intended use?
+## What is Proactive Supplier Collaboration’s intended use?
-The intended use of Proactive Supplier Collaboration is to provide a way for business users to more quickly and efficiently follow-up with their partners on supply chain disruptions in the news.
+Use Proactive Supplier Collaboration to provide a way for business users to follow up with their partners more quickly and efficiently regarding supply chain disruptions that have been reported in the news.

-# How was Proactive Supplier Collaboration evaluated?
+## How was Proactive Supplier Collaboration evaluated?
 What metrics are used to measure performance?
 Proactive Supplier Collaboration was evaluated with human judgment on a random sample of drafted e-mails from a random selection of news articles.
 To evaluate the system, our metrics included if the e-mail contained false information, if the e-mail content was relevant and actionable, if the e-mail was syntactically correct, if the topic was correctly incorporated into the e-mail, and the amount of editing needed before sending.

-# What are the limitations of Proactive Supplier Collaboration?
+## What are the limitations of Proactive Supplier Collaboration?
 How can users minimize the impact of Proactive Supplier Collaboration’s limitations when using it?
 Proactive Supplier Collaboration today only supports drafting e-mails in the English language.
-The e-mail draft is generated one time, and there is not additional support for editing the draft.
-As we are not able to test for every possible news situation, it is possible some generated e-mails may be of lower quality than the e-mails that we tested.
+The e-mail draft is generated one time, and there isn't support for editing the draft.
+As we aren't able to test every possible news situation, it's possible some generated e-mails may be of lower quality than the e-mails that we tested.
 This can be mitigated by always reviewing the draft e-mail before sending.

-# What operational factors and settings allow for effective and responsible use of Proactive Supplier Collaboration?
+## What operational factors and settings allow for effective and responsible use of Proactive Supplier Collaboration?
 The selection you make for the news article to e-mail about, and the topic of the e-mail, will have significant influence on the generated e-mail.
-The generated e-mail should mention the impact on supply chain from the news article, and ask the partner about the selected topic.
+The generated e-mail should mention the impact on supply chain from the news article and ask the partner about the selected topic.

-# Troubleshooting
+## Troubleshooting
 You can edit your default mail:to client in your computer settings.
 If it's not working for you in Chrome, you can go to chrome://settings/handlers and allow sites to handle protocols.
 Then go to your mail client and allow it to handle mails.

-# Learn More
+## Learn More

 Link to future blog post (WIP)